-The subject parcel is located along the south side of Ann Street, the west side of Madison Street and the north side of West Saint Paul Avenue in the City of Waukesha, Waukesha County, Wisconsin.
-The subject has a street address of 111 Ann Street.
+The subject parcel is located at the northeast corner of Madison Street and East Saint Paul Avenue in the City of Waukesha, Waukesha County, Wisconsin.
 All sales are deemed to have similar locations, in the City of Waukesha and do not require adjustment.